nominate-her/nominate-her-v1/README.md

 This is a collaborative list of awards that women in tech could get nominated for.
 I won an award once, and it was a pivotal moment for me in my career.
-I would like more women to experience this feeling!
+I would like more women to experience this feeling.

 # List of Awards

-## Timmys
-[The Timmy Awards](https://app.reviewr.com/ms_login?ret=%2Fmslanding%3Fsource%3Dcompetitor%26evtid%3D2654296&evtid=2654296&editing=true) by Tech in Motion is an awards ceremony recognizing some of the best tech professionals and places to work in the DC-Metro Area.
-Categories include best tech work culture, best tech manager, best tech startup and best tech workplace for diversity nominations are due August 18th.

-## Tech Week Awards
-[Tech Week Awards](http://techweek.com/tw100/) nominations for NYC close on August 18, 2017, nominations for Dallas close on September 1, 2017, and nominations for LA close on September 15, 2017.

 ## ACM Grace Murray Hopper Award
 [ACM Grace Murray Hopper Award](https://awards.acm.org/hopper/nominations) nominations close on January 15, 2018.